katesalazar/amara/README.md

 * TUI and GUI applications.

+* Modern Bison usage.

+  * Parser reentrancy: see [this][34] and [this][35].
+The recommended way by Bison 3.1 and 3.2 is to use `%define api.pure` (optionally `%define api.pure full`), but Bison 2.3 (present in macOS devices without Macports or Homebrew superpowers) doesn't know how to handle that.
+But both 2.3 and 3.1 can handle the previous recommendation `%pure-parser`.
+    Also parser reentrancy of Bison 2.3 is now arcane technology, considering the 3.1 era online documentation.

+    * Alternatively, access the parsing and tokens scanning facilities by means of a queue of jobs to be parsed by a single proxy thread.
+This should allow to stick in Yacc mode as a means to be Bison 2.3 compatible and Bison 3+ compatible, in case Bison choose to deprecate `%pure-parser` while choosing also to stay Yacc compatible.
+This is a scenario to specially consider, given the large amount of written books and other documentation materials about Yacc, in contrast to the relatively current obscurity about Bison 2.3 support.

+  * Improved error reporting by the use of _the Bison locations tracking devices_.

+  * Proper use of `yyerror(...)` and similar facilities?

 ## roadmap

 This is completely tentative, and most probably goals will be moved around up